-There’s something about a straight razor blade, mixed with a dash of nostalgia, that adds to the allure of what is possibly the closest shave you’ll ever achieve.
+Now that we’re in the sweltering days of summer, it’s probably high time to cut down our beards and facial care.
+So why not turn to a straight razor?
+There’s something about an open razor, mixed with a dash of nostalgia, that adds to the allure of what is possibly the closest shave you’ll ever achieve.
 There’s a reason many professional barbers wield the straight razor as their weapon of choice.

 “We don’t often recommend men shave with a straight razor as the learning curve is steep and the possibilities for user error (nicks and cuts and even worse) are much greater than with using a cartridge or even a double-edge safety razor,” says Michael Gilman, founder of the Grooming Lounge.
 However, the advantages of a straight razor shave, Gilman notes, are many.